 Cardiff-based tech start-up launches t-shirt ordering system

-A Welsh tech start-up has used investment to build what it claims is the world’s fastest t-shirt ordering system.
+A Welsh tech start-up has raised an undisclosed sum of investment to build what it claims is the world’s fastest t-shirt ordering system.

 The Cardiff-based founders of Dizzyjam, an online music industry merchandising platform, have launched RampTshirts.com, a promotional t-shirt ordering website.